I'm pretty sure this topic has been covered but my search did not show many posts with DIY Rotor/Pads Replacement....So here's my experience so far.

 211; You will replace the existing Brake wear sensor onto the new pad before you put the pad into the caliper housing bracket)

 You will notice that I used the existing pin to hold the disk pad hardware in place.
 I found that the new pin was longer than the existing pin and would not fit properly.
 I forgot to take a picture of the difference but I would say the new pin was about 1/4'' longer than the original.

-Step 12 - Start the vehicle and SLOWLY press the brake peddle all the way to the floor and SLOWLY release the brake peddle.
+Step 12 - Start the vehicle and SLOWLY press the brake pedal all the way to the floor and SLOWLY release the brake pedal.
 Do this a couple of times, then take her out on a test drive!
 Brakes will feel a little stiff for a few days during normal break-in time.

 I hope this simplifies the repair procedure and helps some fellow MB enthusiasts from spending way too much with their local Merc shop.
 Plus its so much more gratifying when you can fix it yourself.